mteu/typo3-typed-extconf/README.md

 (or custom solutions around those).

 > [!WARNING]
-> This extension is still in early development and hence marked `alpha`.
+> This extension is in a testing and review phase and hence marked `beta`.
 Be
 > cautious when using this in production environments.

 ## 🚀 Features